Sturm0/Atari-Pong-pygame/README.md

 # Atari-Pong-pygame
 An atari pong clone made in python using pygame.

+English:
+Player 1 (left) controls: 'w','s'
+Player 1 (right) controls: 'up arrow','down arrow' This is completely configurable, said key assignment is located approx. On line 200 With the "p" key you can return the ball to the center of the screen, without any score being reset.

+Español:
 jugador 1 (izquierda) utiliza "w" y "s" jugador 2 (derecha) las flechas arriba/abajo
 Esto es completamente configurable, dicha asignación de teclas se ecuentra aprox en la línea 200